 If it is determined that HRA approval is required for a project, a Historic Resources Application must be submitted through the Online Permitting and Clearance (OPaC) system.

 User guides and help buttons within the application form can assist with completing an application.

 Finding resource during construction

-Even after HRA approval has been issued for a project, if a historic find is encountered during the course of development activities, it must be reported immediately.
+Even after HRA approval has been issued for a project, of if HRA approval was not required, if a historic find is encountered during the course of development activities, it must be reported immediately.